-- 1. Stated otherwise in a written contract - 2.
+- 1. Stated otherwise in a written contract, or - 2.
 The member's credit rating is less than A, or - 3.
-A member has had their service terminated for nonpayment or fraudulent use since becoming a member.
+A member has had their service terminated for nonpayment or fraudulent use since becoming a member, or - 4.
+The member cannot/refuses to supply a social security number for credit reporting.

-Commercial and industrial deposits will be returned as a bill credit after a five-year retention period without interest in accordance with the above guidelines.
+Commercial and industrial deposits, excluding deposits for large industrial/key accounts, will be returned as a bill credit after a five-year retention period without interest in accordance with the above guidelines.
+Due to the inherent risks associated with large industrial/key accounts, deposits for these accounts may be held for the entire life of the account.